rohitbharti279/Swap-demo/README.md

 Installation
 To run this project locally, follow these steps:

-Clone the repository to your local machine:
+Clone the repository to your local machine: git clone <repository-url>

-git clone
-Navigate to the project directory:
+Navigate to the project directory: cd <project-directory>

-cd <project-directory>
-Install the required dependencies:
+Install the required dependencies: npm install

-npm install
-Bundle the index.js file using Browserify:

-browserify index.js -o bundle.js
+Bundle the index.js file using Browserify: browserify index.js -o bundle.js

 Usage
 Open the index.html file in your web browser.
 Connect your MetaMask wallet.
 Select the tokens you want to swap.
 Enter the amount you want to swap.
 Click the "Swap" button to execute the swap.

 Dependencies
 bignumber.js
 qs
 web3
 License

 This project is licensed under the MIT License.